 12. Anti-Doping

 12.1 Policies and procedures regarding doping shall be as prescribed by the International Olympic Committee (IOC) and the World Anti-Doping Agency (WADA) from time to time and banned drugs shall be as outlined by the IOC / WADA.
-See attached document for details entitled WL WADA Rules at Appendix D.
+See attached document for details entitled WL WADA Rules at Appendix C.

-12.2 For World Events the number of athletes and officials to be randomly selected for testing shall be agreed by the Board in conjunction with WADA
+12.2 For World Events the number of athletes and officials to be randomly selected for testing shall be agreed by the Board in conjunction with WADA.

-12.3 Anti-Doping offence penalties
+12.3 For Anti-Doping offence penalties see Appendix C.

-See Appendix D

 13. POSTAL / ELECTRONIC (e-mail) VOTING